yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 ### What version of YugabyteDB does my cluster run on?

-Free clusters are provisioned with an edge release, most often from the YugabyteDB [latest release](../../releases/whats-new/latest-release/) series; it may also be a recent stable release.
+Free clusters are provisioned with an **edge** release, most often from the YugabyteDB [latest release](../../releases/whats-new/latest-release/) series; it may also be a recent stable release.

-By default, new standard clusters are provisioned with a release from the YugabyteDB [stable release](../../releases/whats-new/stable-release/) series.
+By default, new standard clusters are provisioned with a **stable** release, from the YugabyteDB [stable release](../../releases/whats-new/stable-release/) series.
 You can choose the edge track when you create the cluster.

 Once a cluster is created, it is upgraded with releases from the release track that was assigned at creation (that is, either edge or stable).